shsra430/SQLChallenges/Case Study 2 - Pizza Runner/Solutions.md

 With this data cleaning process is completed & now we can move on with answering the key business questions with queries.
 The first set of questions are about **Pizza Metrics**
 ##### 1. How many pizzas were ordered ?
-There are a total of 14 pizza orders.
+There are a total of 14 :pizza: orders.
 ##### :white_check_mark:Process
 ````sql
 SELECT